auth0-samples/auth0-elixir-regular-webapp/README.md

 Now you can visit [`localhost:3000`](http://localhost:3000) from your browser.

 Ready to run in production?
-Please [check our deployment guides](http://www.phoenixframework.org/docs/deployment).
+Please [check the Phoenix deployment guides](http://www.phoenixframework.org/docs/deployment).

 ## Learn more about phoenix